The simplest way to get the latest pandoc release is to use the installer.

 false), and separated by spaces.
 Pandoc’s flags include:

 embed_data_files: embed all data files into the binary (default no).
 This is helpful if you want to create a relocatable binary.
-Note: if this option is selected, you need to install the

 https: enable support for downloading resources over https (using the

 Build API documentation:

 Register pandoc as a GHC package: